When to plant Coreopsis in Smith County, KS

 Smith County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 23 and first fall frost is October 14.

-Smith County County sits in USDA Zone 6a.
+Smith County sits in USDA Zone 6a.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Smith County County's climate?
+Can Coreopsis grow in Smith County's climate?

 Your Smith County Garden Planner — Free